 As the planning authority we use planning obligations to preserve and encourage sustainable development of land within Loch Lomond and the Trossachs National Park.
 Planning obligations are entered into by us with any person who has the ability to ‘bind’…

-The enforcement and monitoring functions are integral to Planning service in the National Park.
-If the appropriate permission or consent is not obtained prior to starting work on site then there may be a breach of planning control and in…
+Enforcement and monitoring functions are integral to the National Park Planning service.
+If the appropriate permission or consent is not obtained prior to starting work on site, then there may be a breach of planning control.
+In some cases, the…

 Since August 2009, the National Park Authority, as the Planning Authority, has had the responsibility of notifying neighbours about proposed development.